denten-books/plain-text/1-chapter.md

 conclusion of the dialog, King Thamus objects to the technology (*ta tekhnēs*) of the written word, as he believes it will foster forgetfulness in the people who use it.
-Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], by means of foreign impressions[*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember" [@plato_plato:_1999].[^ln1-platotr] Plato thus contrasts the exterior figure [*graphō exōthen*] with the intrinsic [*endothen*] human capacity to remember.
+Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], by means of foreign impressions [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember" [@plato_plato:_1999].[^ln1-platotr] Plato thus contrasts the exterior figure [*graphō exōthen*] with the intrinsic [*endothen*] human capacity to remember.
 The Greek *tupōn*, related to the English "type," literally means an impression.
-And in this case it is "othered" [*allotrion*], as in, it comes from without.
-Like Jacob Moreno after him, Thamus find such remote thought impression problematic.
+And in this case it is "foreign" or "othered" [*allotrion*].
+It comes from without.
+Like Moreno after him, Thamus finds such remote thought typography problematic.
 True memory and thought for them both must come from within.
-It must be autopoietic not allopoietic, in other words.
+It must be autopoietic not allopoietic.
 This is why Socrates asks Phaedrus to stop reciting a speech the young man heard earlier and memorized.
-Mechanical reproduction by rote does not equate to what we would today call "critical thinking."
-To truly understand, the reader must properly reproduce and internalize a stream of symbolic information contained in a book or a speech.
-As we shall see, much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression on the reader's mental state.
+Mechanical reproduction by rote does not in any sense equate to what we would today call "critical thinking."
+To truly understand, the reader must properly internalize a stream of symbolic information contained in a book or a speech.
+As we shall see, much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mental state.
 But what is appropriate or proper?
-Wittgenstein struggles to answer that question in his lectures in variety of often comical ways.
-Turing machine enacts it with blunt force.
-It literally ingests the symbol, incorporating as part of its internal structure.
+Wittgenstein struggles to answer that question in his lectures, where Turing machine enacts it with blunt force.
+The Turing machine ingests symbols, incorporating them as part of its internal structure.

 I revisit the lines from Plato's well-worn dialogue because Turing's paper presents considerable difficulties to the non-mathematically-inclined reader.
 Yet it becomes more accessible when considered in the philosophic lineage of Plato, Wittgenstein, and Derrida: all three concerned with the movement of inscription between internal and external spaces.
-I want us to view computers and programming as a continuation of a persistent thought about the ultimate nature of understanding.
-What does it mean to understand?---that is the larger question that Turing addresses.
-As we will see in the following passages, a direct connection exists between Wittgenstein's hermeneutics and Turing's ideas about computation.
+I want us to view computers and programming not only as products of electrical engineering but also as part of a persistent thought in Western culture about the ultimate relation between symbol and comprehension.

+What does it mean to understand a sign?---that is the larger question that Turing addresses.
+And, as we will see in the following passages, a direct connection exists between Wittgenstein's hermeneutics and Turing's ideas about computation.
 Steeped in the intellectual context of Cambridge, the evolution of their thought overlaps the search for intrinsic structure in fields as diverse as literary studies and anthropology.
 Turing's ideas about symbolic manipulation acquire a new meaning when considered against the background of formalism and structuralism, developing in Europe at the same time.

 It is precisely because Turing paper left so much non-mathematical residue in the wake of its publication that it continues to be a source of debate,